 A minor is also a subject area you can specialise in, but it is smaller than a major.
 A minor consists of at least 60 points in a single subject area (a major consists of 120 points).

 Each programme is made up of papers.
 Most papers are worth 15 points and for a bachelor’s degree you need a total of 360 points to complete the programme.
-If you are studying fulltime, you normally enrol in 60 points per semester (120 points per year).
+If you're studying full-time, you normally enrol in 60 points per semester (120 points per year).

 A prerequisite is a specified paper you must pass before you can enrol in next level papers.
 For example, in the Bachelor of Education ([Specialty] Teaching) you need to complete the paper ECE Professional Inquiry and Practice II before you can enrol in ECE Professional Inquiry and Practice III.

 A semester covers a period of 15 weeks.
-AUT University's academic year has two semesters –Semester 1 usually starts late February and Semester 2 mid-July.
+AUT’s academic year has two semesters – Semester 1 usually starts late February and Semester 2 mid-July.

 View key dates at AUT